rubenswieringa/js-carousel/README.md

 The library expects any container-element containing one or more absolutely positioned `<img/>` elements, other child-elements will be ignored.
 Pass a jQuery-representation of the container to the Carousel constructor and you're done.

+This library has jQuery and Modernizr as dependencies.

 ## Example:

 ### HTML: